- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Green tea

-Green tea is a common natural ingredient used in both OTC skin care products as well as DIY face mask recipes.
-When used topically, its antioxidant characteristics help to fight inflammation and redness caused by acne.
+Green tea is a common natural ingredient used in skin care products as well as DIY face mask recipes.
+When used topically, its antioxidant characteristics help fight inflammation and redness caused by acne.

 Jojoba oil

-Jojoba oil is noncomedogenic, meaning it doesn’t clog pores.
-It’s antibacterial, anti-inflammatory and is generally considered safe for all skin types.
-Side effects of jojoba oil are rare.
+It can help regulate oil production as its makeup is so similar to the sebum the body produces.
+Jojoba oil is noncomedogenic, meaning it doesn’t clog pores, and is considered safe for all skin types.

 Rosehip oil